 CloudMD Software & Services (DOCRF) Receives a Buy from Echelon Wealth Partners

-Echelon Wealth Partners analyst Rob Goff assigned a Buy rating to CloudMD Software & Services (DOCRF) on September 28 and set a price target of C$2.90.
-The company’s shares closed last Wednesday at $1.57.
+Echelon Wealth Partners analyst Rob Goff maintained a Buy rating on CloudMD Software & Services (DOCRF) yesterday and set a price target of C$2.90.
+The company’s shares closed last Friday at $1.52.

-CloudMD Software & Services has an analyst consensus of Moderate Buy, with a price target consensus of $2.03, a 26.1% upside from current levels.
+CloudMD Software & Services has an analyst consensus of Moderate Buy, with a price target consensus of $2.03, implying a 34.4% upside from current levels.
 In a report issued on September 22, Canaccord Genuity also maintained a Buy rating on the stock with a C$2.50 price target.

 See today’s analyst top recommended stocks >>